Lee Smolin: Awards and honors

 Smolin was named as #21 on Foreign Policy magazine's list of Top 100 Public Intellectuals.
 He is also one of many physicists dubbed the "New Einstein" by the media.
 The Trouble with Physics was named by Newsweek magazine as number 17 on a list of 50 "Books for our Time", June 27, 2009.
 In 2007 he was awarded the Majorana Prize from the Electronic Journal of Theoretical Physics, and in 2009 the Klopsteg Memorial Award from the American Association of Physics Teachers (AAPT) for "extraordinary accomplishments in communicating the excitement of physics to the general public," He is a fellow of the Royal Society of Canada and the American Physical Society.
 In 2014 he was awarded the Buchalter Cosmology Prize for a work published in collaboration with Marina Cortês.

 Personal life and family

 Smolin has stayed involved with theatre becoming a scientific consultant for such plays as A Walk in the Woods by Lee Blessing, Background Interference by Drucilla Cornell, and Infinity by Hannah Moscovitch.

 Smolin is married to Dina Graser, a lawyer and urban policy consultant in Toronto, Ontario.
 He was previously married to Fotini Markopoulou-Kalamara.
 His brother is law professor David M. Smolin.

+In 2003, Smolin contributed a note to Jeffrey Epstein's birthday book.
+In 2019, Smolin told The Verge he had not been in contact with Epstein since 2008, the same year he had pleaded guilty to charges of solicitation of prostitution and of solicitation of prostitution with a minor under the age of 18.
+However, upon the release of the Epstein files in 2025 and 2026, it was found Smolin had been in contact with Epstein as recently as 2013.
+Among the emails was an invite from Epstein to the US Virgin Islands in 2011.
+As a result, Smolin's working relationship with the Perimeter Institute was paused.